intentkit/IntentKit/README.md

     * `AppName@2x~ipad.png`: 152x152

     Use the same square icons you're using in your app's Xcode project; IntentKit will take care of masking them so they appear as iOS-style rounded rectangles/superellipses.
 The root filename ("AppName" in those examples) must exactly match the filename of the plist.

-4. Open the example project in Xcode and run the tests (`Cmd+U`).
-This runs a linter which will let you know if any of the actions defined in your plist don't correspond to actual Objective-C handler methods, helping make sure you didn't make any typos.

-    Note that you don't need to manually add any of the files to Xcode; they'll be picked up automatically.
-If you're seeing unexpected behavior and suspect your changes aren't taking effect, clean the project in Xcode, delete the derived data folder, and reset the simulator.

-    You also probably want to run the example app on an actual iOS device to make sure your links all work as expected.
+4. In the root of your IntentKit codebase, run `pod install`.
+This will cause XCode to pick up any new files you've added.
+Next, run `rake` to run the test suite, which includes a linter to make sure that every action you've defined in your plist corresponds to a valid handler action.
+You'll also probably want to run the example app on an actual iOS device to make sure your links all work as expected.

 5. In `IntentKit.podspec`, add your app to the subspec that corresponds to the handler your application responds to.
 Just add your app's folder name to the list of other application folder names in the appropriate resource bundle file glob.

 6. Submit a pull request!

-If your application supports actions not currently represented in a handler, or is part of a class of applications that doesn't currently have a handler, you'll have to write code to add support.
-The current handler code is easy to read; refer to an existing handler subclass as a reference for creating your own handler methods or `INKHandler` subclasses.
+#### Including Your Own In-App View Controller

+Adding your own modal in-app action is very similar to adding your own URL scheme, with a few exceptions.

+All presentable IntentKit activities must conform to the `INKPresentable` protocol, which defines two methods: one which returns whether or not it can perform a given action, and tells it to actually perform an action.
+The latter method is passed a view controller to present your view controller modally on; it should both present your view controller, and take care of dismissing it once your action is complete.

+A few other changes must be made to your application's IntentKit plist file:

+1. `actions` should be an array of action names, rather than a dictionary.

+2. There should be a field called `className` that lists the name of your `INKPresententable` class.

+3. The `name` field should refer to whatever you want the activity to be listed as inside the app.
+For example, `INKMailSheet` (the activity that displays a MFMailComposeViewController) has a `name` of "In App".

 Requirements